SeanOhAileasa/SeanOhAileasa/README.md

 - Hashing Algorithms: These algorithms will encrypt your data to a specific key, then run back through the same algorithm to decrypt your data.
 If the data remains unchanged, then so will the hashing algorithm.
 There are different hashing methods with varying levels of security, such as Message Digest 5 (MD5) and the Secure Hashing Algorithm (SHA).

-- Digital Signatures:In the context of data security, a digital signature is a combination of certificates and hashing algorithms that will provide you with a “signature” that only allows access to data, provided that another person can provide a certificate that can decrypt the data.
+- Digital Signatures: In the context of data security, a digital signature is a combination of certificates and hashing algorithms that will provide you with a “signature” that only allows access to data, provided that another person can provide a certificate that can decrypt the data.
 This verifies that data has not been tampered with when in transit between two parties.

 ``Classification``